 Independent Subcommittees.
-The Technical Committee have three independent subcommittees: (i) the Audit Committee, which will oversee compliance with the guidelines, policies, internal control systems and practices in matters of auditing the Trust and, in addition, it will review and approve the internal audit reports, information deliveries and reports prepared by external auditors; (ii) the Practices Committee, will provide support to the Technical Committee with respect to making certain decisions related to the internal operation regime of the Trust, especially in cases where there may be conflicts of interest with the Manager or its affiliates; and (iii) the Indebtedness Committee, which will make sure that the mechanisms and controls are established to verify that any Indebtedness that the Trustor assumes with charge to the Trust Property, observes the provisions of the applicable regulations.
+The Technical Committee will have three independent subcommittees: (i) the Audit Committee, which will watch for compliance with the guidelines, policies, internal control systems and practices in matters of audit of the Trust and, in addition, it will verify and approve the internal audit reports; (ii) the Practices Committee will provide support to the Technical Committee in relation to decision making regarding the internal operation regime of the Trust, especially in the cases where there may be conflict of interest with the Manager or its affiliates; and (iii) the Indebtedness Committee, which will watch for the establishment of the mechanisms and controls to verify that any Indebtedness assumed by the Trustor charged to the Trust Property observes the provisions in the applicable internal regulations.